-In Follower Mode, the MD plus displays in percentage units, where 1000 equals 100.0 percent of the master rate.
-For example, if the display indicates 985, 98.5, or 9.85, the MD plus will attempt to run at exactly 98.5 percent of the master rate.
+In Follower Mode, the Accu-Set plus displays in percentage units, where 1000 equals 100.0 percent of the master rate.
+For example, if the display indicates 985, 98.5, or 9.85, the Accu-Set plus will attempt to run at exactly 98.5 percent of the master rate.
 Display settings are always entered ignoring the decimal point's position.
+Do not use this mode in Open-Loop operation (see pg.
+10).